Thousands protest in Germany against coal mine expansion

 Swedish climate campaigner Greta Thunberg joined the demonstrators as they protested the clearance of Luetzerath, walking through the nearby village of Keyenberg and past muddy fields.
 Protesters chanted “Every village stays” and “You are not alone.”

-Organizers said about 35,000 people took part, while police put the figure at up to 10,000.
+Organizers said about 35,000 people took part, while police put the figure at 15,000.
 On the sidelines of the protest, police said people broke through their barriers and some got into the Garzweiler coal mine.

 Some protesters have complained of what they say was undue force by police and about the size of the police response this week.
-Police, meanwhile, said some demonstrators had thrown fireworks at officers.
+Police, meanwhile, said some demonstrators had thrown fireworks at officers and damaged patrol cars.

 Thunberg said the fate of Luetzerath and the expansion of the mine matters far beyond Germany.